uemurm/SeleniumBDD/JOURNAL.md

 # Todo
 - [x] Write a test that migrates from a page to another.
-- [ ] Introduce Cucumber to make it behaviour-driven.
+- [x] Introduce Cucumber to make it behaviour-driven.
 - [x] Find a website that is simpler than eBay.com.au
 - [x] Maximise browser window size before interacting elements.

+## 2025-04-18 Fri
+Introduced Cucumber then wrote a Login test that passes.

 ## 2025-04-16 Wed
 Fixed the first test for the new site.